MicrosoftDocs/windows-dev-docs/windows-apps-src/maps-and-location/elements-of-map-style-sheet.md

     }
 ```

 This topic shows the JSON entries and [properties](#properties) that you can use to customize the look and feel of your maps.
+These properties can also be applied to user map elements through the [MapStyleSheetEntry](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.maps.mapelement.mapstylesheetentry) property.

 <a id="entries" />